 Some combustible gases, like natural gas, are colorless and odorless and are difficult to detect in their natural state.
 Odorization is the process of injecting an odorant into a combustible gas in a pipeline so that it is detectable by smell.
-This process became regulated by the U.S. government following a tragic accident in 1937 when non-odorized gas ignited and 294 people, both students, and teachers, died in a London Texas school.
+This process became regulated by the U.S. government following a tragic accident in 1937 when non-odorized gas ignited and 294 people, both students, and teachers, died in a New London Texas school.
 Investigations revealed that odorous chemicals injected into gas are the best cautionary agent.

 Natural Gas Odorant Regulations

 The Federal Pipeline Safety Regulations (49 CFR 192.625) mandate that all natural gas distribution lines and some transmission lines be odorized or contain a natural odorant.
 In these pipelines, “at all times, combustible gases must be detectable at one-fifth the lower explosive limit by a person with a normal sense of smell.”

 The gas odorant is the chemical injected into the gas to cause it to smell.
 Most odorants today consist of an assortment of various chemicals which include tertiary butyl mercaptan, tetrahydrothiophene, isopropyl mercaptan, dimethyl sulfide, and methyl ethyl sulfide.

 Chemical manufacturers create custom odorant blends with different compounds so that they are suitable for particular applications.
 When selecting the odorant, it is essential to understand the odorant’s vapor pressure, oxidation resistance, soil penetrability, and odor.